OPERS Medicare Connector Health Reimbursement Arrangement

 A trusted resource (such as a caretaker, family member or friend) can be given as little or as much access to your HRA account as you'd prefer.

-To provide someone with these privileges, you will need to contact Onexchange and/or provide them with certain documents, as detailed below:
+To provide someone with these privileges, you will need to contact Via Benefits and provide them the appropriate authorization form: Authorized Representative Full, Authorized Representative Limited, and/or Power of Attorney.

 Assisting someone who has recently passed